 - create a Creative Commons license for a remix

-Remix: A remix is a digital artifact that has been altered from the original by adding, changing, or removing some of it. (e.g.; using a photo-editing application to crop a photo, changing it using the paint tools, or adding text to it)
+Remix: A digital artifact that has been altered from the original by adding, changing, or removing some of it. (e.g.; using a photo-editing application to crop a photo, changing it using the paint tools, or adding text to it)

 Responsible remixing: The "Fair Use" copyright statute for students and educators allows editing and use of copyright digital materials based on four factors: Watch this video from Commonsense.org on Copyright and Fair Use Animation and also refer to 7 Q1 Copyright Laws for more information.